heroku/sparoku-status/README.md

 This is a firmware for Spark Core with [Button](https://www.spark.io/button) to make the device ready to work with [Sparoku Drains](https://github.com/heroku/sparoku-drain).

-It relies on [SparkButton](https://github.com/jenesaisdiq/SparkButton) to control the lights on the button shield.
+It relies on the [SparkButton](https://github.com/jenesaisdiq/SparkButton) library to control the lights on the button shield.

 ## Setup